Exploring search space trees using an adapted version of Monte Carlo tree search for combinatorial optimization problems: Case study A: quay crane scheduling problem with non-crossing constraints

-Finally, we will demonstrate for this relaxation how we can enhance Monte Carlo tree search by reducing the domain of the decision variables, pruning subtrees by calculating bounds and using a heuristic solution completion policy.
+Finally, we will demonstrate for the relaxation above how we can enhance Monte Carlo tree search by reducing the domain of the decision variables, pruning subtrees by calculating bounds and using a heuristic solution completion policy.